vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[8]live/page.md

 👉 The [MediaRemoteControl](/docs/react/player/core-concepts/state-management#updating) also provides a
 `seekToLiveEdge` method!

+## Media State

+{% callout type="info" %}
+📖 See the [state management guide](/docs/player/core-concepts/state-management#reading) for how to read media state.
+{% /callout %}

+The following media state can be useful during a live stream:

+- `streamType`: Indicates the [type of live stream](#stream-type).
+This can be provided by you or inferred by the player.
+- `live`: Whether the current stream is live.
+- `liveEdge`: Whether the current stream is at the live edge (i.e., at the furthest seekable part of the media).
+- `liveTolerance`: The number of seconds that the current time can be behind duration and still be considered live.
+The default value is 15, meaning the user can be up to 15 seconds behind the live time and still be considered live.
+This value can be configured on the player.
+- `liveWindow`: The total length of the live stream starting at the first seekable time up to the current live time.
+If the stream is not seekable or the stream is non-live then this value will default to 0.
+- `minLiveDVRWindow`: The minimum seekable length in seconds before media seeking operations are permitted on live DVR streams.
+The default value is 30.
+- `canSeek`: Whether seeking is permitted for the live stream.
+This value will be false if the duration on the native media element returns infinity.
+- `duration`: The current live time - synced to the edge.
+- `seekableStart`: Contains the earliest time in seconds at which media can be seeked to.
+Generally, this is zero, but for live streams it may start at a non-zero value.
+This value can be infinity.
+- `seekableEnd`: The latest time in seconds at which media can be seeked to.
+This will default to infinity if no seekable range is found.
+- `userBehindLiveEdge`: Whether the user has intentionally seeked behind the live edge.
+The user must've seeked roughly 2 or more seconds behind during a live stream for this to be considered true.

+## User Interface

+The following components will adapt to a live stream:

+- `$tag:media-time`: Displays the text "LIVE" if the live stream is not seekable.
+- `$tag:media-time-slider`: Disabled if seeking operations are not permitted for the live stream.
+  When disabled, it can not be interacted with, no pointer/drag events will be fired, the thumb will pinned to the right edge, and the background color will be set to red.
+- `$tag:media-slider-value`: Displays a negative offset from the current live time when used inside the time slider.
+The text "LIVE" will be displayed if the stream is not seekable.

 ## Styling

 The following media data attributes are available for styling based on the current live state: